mtnmunuklu/davudpasha-api-client-go/DAVUDPASHA.md

 func (o *ReportsChartVisualization) UnSetColorScheme()
 ```

-UnsetColorScheme ensures that no value is present for ColorScheme, not even an explicit nil.
+UnSetColorScheme ensures that no value is present for ColorScheme, not even an explicit nil.

 <a name="ReportsChartXAxis"></a>
 ## type [ReportsChartXAxis](<https://github.com/mtnmunuklu/davudpasha-api-client-go/blob/main/api/davudpasha/type_reports_chart_xaxis.go#L10-L21>)